geopython/pygeoapi/docs/source/data-publishing/ogcapi-tiles.rst

                 mimetype: image/png
             options:
                 wmts_layer: bkg  # the layer name of the wmts
                 wmts_tile_matrix_set: webmercator  # the name of the tile matrix set of the wmts.
-This matrix set has to
-                    # align with one of the existing schemes in pygeoapi (either WebMercatorQuad or WorldCRS84Quad)
-                scheme: WebMercatorQuad  # the aligning scheme
+                scheme: WebMercatorQuad  # the aligning scheme in pygeoapi.
                 zoom:
                     min: 0
                     max: 20